Skiller9090/GetDone/Projects/Banking System/README.md

 All files work around a **core system**: if one wants to transfer or withdraw, for example, they will need to call the **built-in variable** `Balance` and change it.
 Such built-in functionality serve as constants to which all the different files can refer and work their algorithms upon.
 Main.py --- the core system --- will simply call such functions.

-Below is an example of the how Main.py relates to all other files which every one can implement their own.
+Below is an example of the how Main.py relates to all other files of which every one of us can implement their own.

 ```python
 import CreateAccount